 Define your target audience.
 Who would benefit most from attending your event?
 What kinds of people would enjoy your workshops, learn from your speakers, and engage your sponsors?

 Establishing your audience will help you target and invest in the proper marketing channels.
-Email, social media, and your event website are given channels in today’s digitally-saturated market.
+Social media and your event website are given channels in today’s digitally-saturated market.
 If your event is local, consider print advertisements.
 Consider adding your event to an event listing website like Eventful, Hey Event, and 10times to reach more people.

 What’s your content creation and management plan?

 Promoting your event involves a lot of information — what, when, where, why, who, and how, for starters.
 To properly manage all this information, you must establish a viable plan to create and control it.

 Because your event details likely won’t be ready all at once, you’ll be tasked with releasing, updating, and changing information for months leading up to the event.
 Will you do this via newsletter?
 Who will be in charge of making sure the website is up-to-date?
 Will you invest in an event app so attendees have this information in their pocket at all times?